Making the Most of Your First Year

 It’s easy to fall into a routine of eating junk food out of the vending machines and staying up late playing video games with the other people on the floor, but that’s not going to keep you throughout an entire year of school.

-Get out your planner and look at the gaps in your schedule between club meetings and classes; do you see an hour where you can hit the gym?
+Get out your planner and look at the gaps in your schedule between club meetings and classes; do you see an hour when you can hit the gym?
 Do you have a class near a dining hall where you can get a real meal for once?
 Can you think of anywhere you can sit outside and study for a few minutes before heading back inside to stare at your laptop for a few more hours?

 You don’t have to devote hours of your days to self-care to keep yourself happy and healthy.
 A little exercise here, a nap there, healthy snacks every so often, and time to relax are more than enough to keep you in good shape throughout your entire first year in college.